npcz/magic/README.md

 ```

 The build uses docker to reduce the hassle of platform specific things when building libmagic.
 Setting up docker varies between platforms, refer to the official [docker documentation](https://docs.docker.com/get-started).

+It's important to do the `yarn link` steps so that the test cases and examples
+use the local module while still referring to it as if it were installed.

 Pull requests, bug reports, enhancement suggestions etc... are welcome at the github repository.